Chappaqua, New York: History of Chappaqua schools

+Utilities

 Emergency services

 Emergency medical services and fire protection are provided by volunteer agencies.
 The Chappaqua Volunteer Ambulance Corps provides basic life support services to most of New Castle, including Chappaqua.
+Paramedic service is provided by Westchester EMS, a non-profit provider.
 The hamlet is protected by the New Castle Police Department, which also provides first-response services for medical emergencies.
 The volunteer-based Chappaqua Fire Department, established in 1910, provides firefighting services to the hamlet of Chappaqua.
 The fire department currently maintains two firehouses in Chappaqua.